University of Zurich

 Evolution and Cooperation in Transposable Elements

 Why are transposable elements maintained in genomes?
 Despite thirty years of debate, this question still has no conclusive answer.
-On one hand, they may be very effective parasites, replicating themselves at the expense of their host.
+On the one hand, they may be very effective parasites, replicating themselves at the expense of their host.
 On the other hand, they can also cause occasionally beneficial mutations.
 Because of the evolutionary time scales involved, the question cannot be answered with laboratory experiments.
 Complete DNA sequences of entire genomes are available for many species, and they allow us to ask questions like for multiple transposable element families.
 The data indicate that in many bacterial species, transposable elements cause the extinction of their host in the long run, and can thus only be sustained by horizontal gene transfer.
 They can be viewed as extremely slowly acting infectious diseases of cell lineages.

 In related work, we analyze the evolution of cooperation in composite transposons.
 Composite transposons consist of two smaller transposable elements called insertion sequences, which flank the genes that permit such survival.
 Each insertion sequence in a composite transposon can either transpose alone (“selfishly”) or it can transpose cooperatively, jointly with the other insertion sequence.
 We examine the conditions under which cooperative transposition is an evolutionarily stable strategy (ESS).
 These conditions are only rarely met.
 Our work shows that evolutionary game theory can help understand behavioral strategies of mobile DNA, and that cooperation is a fleeting phenomenon for transposable elements.